Basic Rules of Thumb for a Happy Retirement

 How to Live Retirement to Its Fullest

-Once you reach retirement, how will you live a victorious retiree lifestyle?
+Once you retire, how will you live a victorious retiree lifestyle?
 Follow these basic rules of thumb for a happy retirement.

 Don’t Live With Debt